GoogleChrome/devtools-docs/docs/network.md

 Take note of the following behaviour:
 * A filter query includes a **type** (`StatusCode`) and **value** (`200`).
 * The filter type gives you autocomplete suggestions.
 Use the arrows keys to form a selection and press <span class="kbd">Tab</span> to select it.
-* The filter value also has autocomplete which shows you values **present** in the current network recording.
+* The filter value has autocomplete which shows you values **present** in the current network recording.
-* To quickly preview the results of your query, use the <span class="kbd">Up</span> / <span class="kbd">Down</span> arrow keys to cycle through the autocomplete suggestions.
+* Quickly preview the results of your query, use the <span class="kbd">Up</span> / <span class="kbd">Down</span> arrow keys to cycle through the autocomplete suggestions.
 The results appear immediately even you do not press enter or tab to complete the selection.

 The following table contains the current available filter types.